ST4S Readiness Check

 Participation in the ST4S process is voluntary.

 The Readiness Check is the first step in preparing for and completing the full ST4S assessment.
-By providing all of the critical ‘show-stopper’ assessment criteria from the full ST4S assessment up front via the Readiness Check, vendors can review any control gaps identified earlier and remediate prior to being requested to complete a full ST4S assessment.
+By providing all of the critical ‘show-stopper’ assessment criteria from the full ST4S assessment up front via the Readiness Check, suppliers can review any control gaps identified earlier and remediate prior to being requested to complete a full ST4S assessment.
 In the ST4S Vendor Guide, critical criteria are marked with a hash (#) and listed in section 6.6.

 Note: Results from the Readiness Check do not guarantee a priority invitation to complete, or compliance under, the full ST4S assessment.